NEU-REAL/LTTR/README.md

 python train.py --cfg_file $model_config_path
 ```

-*By default, we use a single Nvidia RTX 3090 for training.*

 For training with ddp, you can execute the following command ( ensure be root dir ):

 ```bash